 “It’s not something you can say ‘Get over it,’ ” she says.
 “This experience is going to be a long-term life experience for these survivors.”

-George Jacinto, a retired associate professor of social work, said trauma can be experienced in a variety of ways, and it is not exclusive to only those who experienced the shooting first-hand.
+George Jacinto, a retired associate professor of social work, says trauma can be experienced in a variety of ways, and it is not exclusive to only those who experienced the shooting first-hand.

 “Many may experience secondary trauma, including relatives, close friends, first responders, those providing psychotherapy and assistance to those who were injured, killed or present during the events,” he says.